-If as a tenant you feel that you have the right to the deposit that the landlord is withholding, you can sue him in small claims court for up to $10000.
+You can sue the landlord in small claims court for up to $10000 if you feel that you have the right to the deposit that the landlord is withholding.
 Here’s what you need to know:

 - Make sure to attend the final inspection.

-This will be conducted by the property manager.
+The property manager will conduct this.
 He’ll have a checklist or inventory that he’ll refer to.
 It’s also a good idea to take pictures and even videos of the unit before moving out.
 You have to know that your deposit can be withheld for missing or damaged items or parts of the unit.
 You need to have proof otherwise.

 - Put it in writing.

 This formalizes your request.
 Know your rights and mention them in the letter.
 State out the facts and your demands.
 In this case, the return of your deposit.
 You can also let him know that you’ll take this to small claims court if necessary.